roybrouwer/lightning-talks-firebase/README.md

 ### Copy the web app config

 After creating the web app, copy the config to the Angular environment files.

-### Create a new Firebase project

-Go to https://console.firebase.google.com/ and create a new project.

 ### Enable Firestore Database